 Drawing, Concept Car

 This is a Drawing.
-It was designed by Don Butler.
-It is dated 1950 and we acquired it in 2017.
-Its medium is brush and gouache on paper.
+It was designed by Glen Winterscheidt and from the office of General Motors.
+It is dated ca. 1957 and we acquired it in 2017.
+Its medium is airbrush and ink on illustration board.
 It is a part of the Drawings, Prints, and Graphic Design department.

 It is credited